cuthbertLab/music21/buildDoc/rst/moduleBase.rst

 .. class:: DefinedContexts

     An object, stored within a Music21Object, that provides a collection of objects that may be contextually relevant.
 Some of these objects are locations; these DefinedContext additional store an offset value, used for determining position within a Stream.
 DefinedContexts are one of many ways that context can be found; context can also be found through searching (using objects in DefinedContexts).
+All defined contexts are stored as dictionaries in a dictionary.
+The outermost dictionary stores objects